mrwyattii/NHANES-Downloader/README.md

 This is a simple python script which you can use to download the entire NHANES dataset from the CDC website.
 The script will load the websites at the URLs provided in `NHANES_URLS.txt` and parse each page for links to .XPT files.
-It will then download these files and store then in a local `./data/raw_data/` directory.
+It will then download these files and store them in a local `./data/raw_data/` directory.
+On top of downloading the .XPT files, the NHANES website will be parsed for mapping between abbreviated column labels and more verbose column labels.
+These files are stored along with the .XPT files in .JSON files.
 An additional script is provided which converts these .XPT files to .CSV files for easier use of the NHANES data.
 This script will output to the files to `./data/csv_data/` by default.

 # Usage
 Running the script is easy.
 Just navigate to the directory of the script and